pwittchen/wittchen.io/source/_posts/displaying-image-from-the-internet-resource-inside-the-textview-in-android.md

 ---
-title: Displaying image from the Internet resource inside the TextView in Android
+title: Displaying image from the Internet inside the TextView
 date: 2013-03-19 23:04:00
 tags:
     - android